-Minimum Lot Size Minimum Lot Width Minimum Setback from Highway Build-to- Line from any street other than the Highway Minimum Rear Yard Setback Minimum Side Yard Setback 10,000 SF 360' on Highway, or 125' on all other streets 27' 12' or as required by buffering standards and/or building type whichever is greater 12' or as required by buffering standard and/or building type whichever is greater 0' or as required by buffering standards and/or building type whichever is greater requirements set forth in Article 12.
+Minimum Lot Size Minimum Lot Width from Minimum Rear Yard Setback Minimum Side Yard Setback 10,000 SF 360' on Highway, or 125' on all other streets 27' 12' or as required by buffering standards and/or building type whichever is greater 12' or as required by buffering standard and/or building type whichever is greater 0' or as required by buffering standards and/or building type whichever is greater requirements set forth in Article 12.
 Parking may be placed in between a building and the Highway/Bypass.
 However, parking shall not be in the required setback between a building and the Highway/Bypass.
 Landscaping, including required buffers, shall comply with the requirements set forth in Article 11.

 - (F.) Open Space.
 The provision and design of open space shall comply with the requirements set forth in Article 2. - (G.) Parking, Landscaping and Buffers.
-Parking shall comply with the Stallings Development Ordinance - Article 8 - Page 27
+Parking shall comply with the Stallings Development Ordinance Article 8 Page 27